| |

 of Hildersham.
 Lydia died within a year, by which

-her father arrived in France after his regiment's
+arrived in France after his regiment's landing

-landing date, suggesting that he might have
+date, suggesting that he might have received

-received compassionate leave because of his
+compassionate leave because of his daughter's

-daughter's death.
+death.

 Salonica